Prime Splitting and Common Index Divisors in Radical Extensions: The factorization of primes above and not dividing in

-where $\varphi$ is Euler's phi function, and if $b\leq 0$, then the empty product is taken to be 1 and $\gp$ is totally ramified in $K\big(\sqrt[p^m]{a}\big)$.
-Further, the factorization of the ideal\footnote{Here we label ideals with the exponent of $p$ in the $x$-coordinate of the terminal (right-most) vertex of the side of the principal $\big(x - a^{p^{f-\mu}}\big)$-polygon they correspond to.
-Theorem \ref{Thm: DifficultCase} employs a different labeling.} $\gI_i\subset \Ocal_{K(\sqrt[p^m]{a})}$ mirrors the factorization of
+where $\varphi$ is Euler's phi function.
+If $b\leq 0$, then the empty product is taken to be 1 and $\gp$ is totally ramified in $\Ocal_{K( \sqrt[p^m]{a})}$.
+Further, writing $\pi_\gp$ for a uniformizer at $\gp$, the factorization of the ideal\footnote{Here we label ideals with the exponent of $p$ in the $x$-coordinate of the terminal (right-most) vertex of the side of the principal $\big(x - a^{p^{f-\mu}}\big)$-polygon they correspond to.
+Proposition \ref{Prop: DifficultCase} employs a different labeling.} $\gI_i\subset \Ocal_{K( \sqrt[p^m]{a})}$ mirrors the factorization of